Jamesits/SvcGuest/README.md

 * [ ] Install
     * [ ] WantedBy
     * [ ] RequiredBy

-Master branch is unstable; please use a tag.
-If you have no issue running one of the releases and don't need any new function, then you don't need to upgrade.

 ## Notes

+Master branch is unstable; please use a release tag.
+It is recommended to upgrade to the latest revision; but if you have no issue running one of the releases and don't need any new function, then you don't need to upgrade to a later minor version.

-If you consider this helpful, please consider buying me a coffee.
+If this project is helpful to you, please consider buying me a coffee.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Jamesits) or [PayPal](https://paypal.me/Jamesits)